The configuration file elogd.cfg

 attribute.
 Using this option,

-a different tooltip can be shown above each check box of an optional
+a different tooltip can be shown above each item of an optional

 value for an attribute.
 Please note that attributes or options with